eschnett/zotero-citationcounts/README.md

-Code for this extension is based on the [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi), which is based in part [Zotero Google Scholar Citations](https://github.com/beloglazov/zotero-scholar-citations) by Anton Beloglazov.
+Code for this extension is based on the [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi), which is based in part on [Zotero Google Scholar Citations](https://github.com/beloglazov/zotero-scholar-citations) by Anton Beloglazov.